tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 npx hygen next-tinacms-github bootstrap --format ts --dir src
 ```

-You should see a few API functions have been setup in your project, along with a new `_templates` directory.
+You should see a few API functions have been set up in your project, along with a new `_templates` directory.

 - `preview.ts`: Contains API function to enter [Preview Mode](https://nextjs.org/docs/advanced-features/preview-mode), and set the preview-data with content stored in the cookies.
 - `proxy-github.ts`: Contains API function to attach the user's auth token, and proxy requests to the GitHub API.